Skip to content

 B.S. in Architectural Engineering, Yonsei University, Korea (1999)

-Dissertation: An integrated model of evolution of project teams in large-scale construction projects
+Dissertation: An integrated model of evolution of project teams in large-scale construction projects.
+Chair: Eddy Rojas.

 Currently: Assistant Professor, Architectural Engineering, Ewha Womans University, South Korea